10 Most Used Eye Tracking Metrics and Terms

 TTFF can indicate both bottom-up stimulus-driven searches (e.g. a flashy company label) as well as top-down attention driven searches (e.g. when respondents actively decide to focus on certain elements or aspects on a website or picture).
 TTFF is a basic yet very valuable metric in eye tracking, as it can provide information about how certain aspects of a visual scene are prioritized.

-Time spent quantifies the amount of time that respondents have spent looking at a particular AOI.
+Time spent or dwell time quantifies the amount of time that respondents have spent looking at a particular AOI.
 In some cases, a relative increase in time spent on a certain part of an image could be associated with motivation and top-down attention as respondents refrain from looking at other stimuli in the visual periphery that could be equally interesting.

 A long duration of looking at a certain region can indicate a high level of interest, while shorter duration times can indicate that other areas on screen or in the environment might be more interesting.
 However, conclusions regarding the emotional reaction to the visual scene cannot be made with eye tracking alone (other measures, such as facial expression analysis, or EEG can help fill in the gaps).